Strategic Legal Structures for Latin American Residents Acquiring Spanish Real Estate: Asset Protection and Tax Efficiency

 Overview and Requirements

-The Entidad de Tenencia de Valores Extranjeros (ETVE), established under the 1995 Corporate Tax Act, is a Spanish-resident entity designed to hold foreign securities, including real estate subsidiaries.
+The Entidad de Tenencia de Valores Extranjeros (ETVE), regulated under Law 27/2014 of 27 November on Corporate Income Tax (specifically Articles 107, 108 and 21), is a Spanish-resident entity designed to hold foreign securities, including real estate subsidiaries.
 To qualify:

 Tax Advantages of the ETVE

-- Treaty Network Access: Spain’s 84 double tax treaties—notably with Mexico, Chile, and Colombia—reduce source-country withholding taxes on inbound dividends.
+• Spain’s extensive network of over 90 double tax treaties in force — notably with Mexico, Chile, and Colombia — reduce source-country withholding taxes on inbound dividends.

 Example:

-A Colombian subsidiary paying dividends to an ETVE faces a 0% withholding tax under the Spain-Colombia treaty, versus 15% for direct payments to a non-treaty jurisdiction.
-Combined with the ETVE’s 1.25% effective tax, the total liability drops from 15% to 1.25%.
+A Colombian subsidiary paying dividends to an ETVE faces a 0% withholding tax under the Spain-Colombia treaty, provided the Colombian subsidiary has been subject to a corporate income tax at a minimum nominal rate of 10% in the year the profits were obtained — a condition met by Colombian companies subject to the standard 35% CIT rate.
+Combined with the ETVE’s 1.25% effective tax, the total liability drops from 15% to 1.25% compared to a direct payment to a non-treaty jurisdiction.

 Functionality and Flexibility